As a Social Media Monitoring company, the quality of our coverage is integral to our performance as a business: but what exactly does that mean?

 So if we’re not just listening for content published on social sites, what does Brandwatch track?

 Information is the currency of the digital age, and tracking articles published on news websites is one of the most important applications of our tool.
 PR departments and campaign managers can easily keep tabs on which news sites their stories are reaching, as Brandwatch includes thousands of the most important news sites available.
+Below are just a few of the major news sites we cover.

 As with news websites, all of our coverage operates on this blacklist method, meaning we crawl countless thousands of forums, before eliminating those that aren’t useful.